Dave Shapiro, groundbreaking music executive, dies in San Diego plane crash at 42

 “Although I have a career and don’t plan to change that I always want to learn more and be a better pilot,’ he wrote.
 He was also an adrenaline junkie who enjoyed base-jumping.

-Tributes poured in Thursday from musicians and others in the industry who called him warm, genuine and someone who helped little-known bands put their names on the map.
+Musicians and others in the industry called him warm, genuine and someone who helped little-known bands put their names on the map.

 “He would listen to any band you put in front of him to give them a chance,” said Dayna Ghiraldi-Travers, founder of public relations agency Big Picture Media, who worked with Shapiro for over 15 years.